 Then the question remains, what is a retailer to do in such a scenario?

 Dropshipping – Ever heard of this bad boy?

-Dropshipping is the process of selling a merchandise to the customer, which is then shipped directly from the wholesaler/Manufacturer.
+Dropshipping is the process of selling merchandise to the customer, which is then shipped directly from the wholesaler/manufacturer.
 Sound simple, doesn’t it?
 Well, it is.
 With this method, the retailer merely works as a medium.

-They do not have to overstock, buy merchandise on credit or waste extra money on renting a warehouse, refrigeration and other storage/stocking add-on costs.
-You simple connect with a wholesaler/manufacturer and keep the merchandise on display.
+They do not have to overstock, buy merchandise on credit or waste extra money on renting a warehouse, refrigeration, and other storage/stocking add-on costs.
+You simply connect with a wholesaler/manufacturer and keep the merchandise on display.

-This can be done it two ways, have a small brick-and-mortar shop to display the merch or simply put up pictures on your website.
+This can be done in two ways, have a small brick-and-mortar shop to display the merch or simply put up pictures on your website.